Window and door installation is one of the biggest opportunities for business-minded individuals looking for a steady, in-demand career.

 1. The Quality of Leads

-The biggest impact on NSLI is the quality of leads you generate.
+The biggest impact on NSLI Sales are the quality of leads you generate.
 If you can get 50 leads… but only 2 of them convert at a low total revenue rate, then your NSLI will be very low.

 However, optimizing your lead generation strategy can increase the number of quality leads to increase your NSLI.